Cato0/WetterAppContinuousIntegration/README.md

 # Frontend

-Angular Frontend. which consists of a graphical user interface and displays the weather data of the current, and the next four days.
+Angular Frontend, which consists of a graphical user interface and displays the weather data of the current, and the next four days.

 # Backend

 NodeJS Express Server with connection to a MongoDB, in which all the necessary weather data is store.

-Accesses Weather API ...
+Accesses Weather API OpenWeather.